agardnerIT/site/_posts/2019/2019-03-19-assured-host-groups-autonomous-monitoring.md

 categories: [host groups, dynatrace, autonomous monitoring, acm, automation]
 ---

 This is the first in a series of tutorials aimed at ensuring your Dynatrace deployment is (autonomous) cloud-ready.
-This tutorial will demonstrate how to set & keep, your `HOST_GROUP`s in sync.
+This tutorial will demonstrate how to set & keep, your host groups in sync.

 Dynatrace is already extremely automated.
 The out-of-the-box behaviour is almost install-and-forget.
 However, I consider it a best practice to configure host groups.
 They’ve saved me many times, especially as deployments grow larger and larger.

-Host Groups are simple to set, just append the `HOST_GROUP=something` parameter on to the install string.
+Host Groups are simple to set, just append the `--set-host-group=something` parameter on to the install string.

 {% raw %}
 ```
-sudo /bin/sh/oneagent.sh ...other params...
-HOST_GROUP=something
+sudo /bin/sh/oneagent.sh ...other params... --set-host-group=something
 ```
 {% endraw %}